 Parents can send PRN (or as needed) medications, too.
 Typically a PRN medication is an over-the-counter medicine which would only be given according to your specifications.
 If your child gets headaches frequently, and you give a certain medication on those occasions, please send that PRN headache medication.
 Vitamins may be sent, but they must be included in the medicine bag in the original bottle for safe keeping.
 On the paper mentioned above, write the name of the medicine and the circumstances in which you would like it to be given.
 Please send the original medicine cup or correct spoon for administering liquid medicines.

 Medicine is PACKED IN THE CHILD’S SUITCASE.
 The FIRST thing the teachers do at Rock Eagle is collect the MEDICINE and lock it away in safely in the TEACHER’S room.

 The teachers at Rock Eagle CANNOT give any medicine that you have not sent with out your permission.
 If a child has PRN medicine for those ‘just in case’ times, we will be sure the student gets it quickly.

 ANY time your child becomes ILL at Rock Eagle we will call you.
 The staff and teachers will keep your informed with a phone call.
 This is why you will list your cell, work and home phone on the SECOND page of the PERMISSION FORM.

 Some parents may have special medical concerns regarding their child.
-If your child has a medical concern which requires special monitoring, please let MR. BOSTON and NURSE TAMMY ZINKANN know so that the student’s medical plan can be addressed.
+If your child has a medical concern which requires special monitoring, please let MR. BOSTON and NURSE JENNIFER VARNELL know so that the student’s medical plan can be addressed.

 Sample paper which would be included in the medicine bag: